Marine Mammal Commission

 Pacific Walruses and Climate Change

 Walruses rest on sea ice when it is available, but will use coastal haulouts when sea ice is not present.
 Since 2007, summer sea ice in the Chukchi Sea has retreated offshore to areas too deep for walruses to reach the ocean floor to feed.
 As a result, many walruses have to travel farther to reach their foraging grounds and are now using coastal haulouts to rest between foraging trips.
 Thousands of walruses have been observed on land in the U.S. and Russia during late summer.
 Some of the coastal haulouts are located near communities where human activity and the presence of predators, like polar bears, may disturb walruses.
 When large groups of walruses are disturbed, subsequent stampedes can cause the trampling and death of many walruses.
 Stampedes not only result in trampled young animals, but can separate mothers and calves and cause injury and death of weak animals recovering from prolonged foraging trips.
 Additionally, traveling farther to reach foraging grounds will increase walrus energetic demands.
-It is unknown whether this may affect body condition, reproduction rates, and survival.
+These and other impacts of climate change and anthropogenic disturbance are likely to result in reduced overall abundance and population growth rate of walrus under a range of potential future conditions.
+Reduced carbon emissions and efforts to protect important haulouts and foraging grounds may help mitigate those effects.

 To gain a better understanding of walrus distribution, abundance, and the formation of large coastal haulouts in response to climate change, USGS has developed methods to monitor walruses using satellite imagery.
 Satellite imagery allows scientists to easily monitor extremely remote locations, and recent methods using synthetic aperture radar, which relies on radar signals bouncing off Earth’s surface, can capture images of haulouts regardless of weather or time of day.
-Satellite imagery is being used to detect coastal haulouts and methods to estimate walrus abundance with improved precision and to detect carcasses are under development.
+Satellite imagery is being used to monitor shifts in the use of coastal haulouts and to estimate the minimum population size of Pacific walruses.

 What the Commission Is Doing